Rails-Designer/courrier/README.md

 Check the [existing providers](https://github.com/Rails-Designer/courrier/tree/main/lib/courrier/email/providers) for implementation examples.

+## FAQ

+### Is this a replacement for ActionMailer?
+Yes!
+While different in approach, Courrier can fully replace ActionMailer.
+It's a modern alternative that focuses on API-based delivery.
+The main difference is in how emails are structured - Courrier uses a more straightforward, class-based approach.

+### Is this for Rails only?
+Not at all!
+While Courrier has some Rails-specific goodies (like the inbox preview feature and generators), it works great with any Ruby application.

+### Can it send using SMTP?
+No - Courrier is specifically built for API-based email delivery.
+If SMTP is needed, ActionMailer would be a better choices.

+### Can separate view templates be created (like ActionMailer)?
+The approach is different here.
+Instead of separate view files, email content is defined right in the email class using `text` and `html` methods.
+Layouts can be used to share common templates.
+This makes emails more self-contained and easier to reason about.

+### What's the main benefit over ActionMailer?
+Courrier offers a simpler, more modern approach to sending emails.
+Each email is a standalone class, configuration is straightforward (typically just only an API key is needed) and it packs few quality-of-life features (like the inbox feature and auto-generate text version).

 ## Contributing

 This project uses [Standard](https://github.com/testdouble/standard) for formatting Ruby code.
 Please make sure to run `rake` before submitting pull requests.